 The Military Medicine Program is primarily for RVUCOM-CO and RVUCOM-UT students who are slated to enter active duty service with the Army, Navy, Air Force, or Marines.
 Most students in this pathway have typically earned a scholarship to attend RVUCOM-CO or RVUCOM-UT through the United States Army, United States Air Force, or the United States Navy.
 As such, they have acquired a service obligation of varying length to the branch of the military funding their education.
 On occasion, other RVU students who are a part of a Guard or Reserve Unit, or those considering military service or with prior military experience may constitute some of the Military Medicine Program members.
 These students should exhibit a high level of academic achievement and express a strong interest in becoming a United States military physician and a part of the RVU Military curriculum.
 This course provides an overview and introduction to military medicine.

 The Military Medicine Program will incorporate immersion-based reality training, surgical simulation, information sessions, and experiences related to Medical Corps Officer military obligations, leader-ship/discipline, harsh military environments/field exercises, disaster stabilization/evacuation, and triage in combat environments on land, sea, and air.
 Liaison with community and national leaders/military officers at U.S. posts, bases, medical centers, hospitals, and others sites occurs in order to achieve the goals and objectives of this Program.

-This Program spans a total of 3.5 years of the members’ core educational experience at RVUCOM-CO or RVUCOM-SU, beginning in the second semester of the first year.
+This Program spans a total of 3.5 years of the members’ core educational experience at RVUCOM-CO or RVUCOM-UT, beginning in the second semester of the first year.